-The use of IT(Information Technology) in audit
+Use of IT (Information Technology) in the audit

-The Board utilizes IT (Information Technology) for the calculation, analysis, sampling and simulation of the various audit related data, thus allowing auditors to identify focusing points and sites to be further investigated.
+The Board utilizes IT (Information Technology) for calculation, analysis, sampling and simulation of various audit related data, thus allowing auditors to identify focus points and sites to be further investigated.

 Also, the Board introduces tools for data collection, analysis and communication at the field audit sites to ensure rapid processing of audit related data.
 With these measures, the Board conducts field audits efficiently and effectively.